lewisjwilson/JMDict2SQL/README.md

 ### Description

-A script to convert the JMDict_e.gz gzip file into a usable sqlite3 database
+A script to convert the JMdict_e.gz gzip file into a usable sqlite3 database

 #### Prerequisites

     - python3
-    - JMDict_e.gz file (avaliable from edrdg.org)
+    - JMdict_e.gz file (avaliable from edrdg.org)

 ### JMdict_e.db Format